The latest changes to my web show -

 Circa 1900, Rare and Miscellaneous Items

-Click on the picture for High Resolution Image
+Click on the pictures for

 Description